Constitution & By-Laws

 Section 1 – General Body Meetings

-Regular meetings of the general body of HRBMP shall be held at such intervals decided upon by the Board of Directors.
+Regular meetings of the general body of HRBMP shall be held on both the Southside and the Peninsula in intervals decided upon by the Board of Directors.

 Section 2 – Call Meetings